pascalbehnel/drlnd-continuous-control/Report.md

 # Reacher

 The reacher environment is about learning from high dimensional state space, and performing actions from a continuous action space.
 It contains an arm that has two joints which can be rotated freely.
-The goal for the agent is, by interacting with the environment, to learn how to move the joints, sothat the tip of the arm stays inside a moving target in the shape of a ball.
+The goal for the agent is, by interacting with the environment, to learn how to move the joints, so that the tip of the arm stays inside a moving target in the shape of a ball.

 ![](https://user-images.githubusercontent.com/10624937/43851024-320ba930-9aff-11e8-8493-ee547c6af349.gif)